hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 the struct is required or none of it is.
 In other words, partial structs are not allowed.

-### Locations
+### Latitude/Longitude

-Locations are represented as a pre-defined struct made up of a latitude, longitude pair.
+Latitude/Longitude (Lat/Long) values are represented as a pre-defined struct made up of a latitude, longitude pair.
 Both latitude and longitude are represented as signed integers indicated millionths of degrees.

 ## Schemas